 How to remove a condom

-- Only take the condom off when the penis has been withdrawn completely but while the penis is still erect.
-Most men lose their erection very soon after they cum so don’t wait around too long to pull out the penis from the vagina or anus, as this risks semen spilling out, or the condom slipping off.
+- After sex, hold the condom in place at the base of the penis and withdraw while the penis is still hard (erect).
+Only take the condom off when the penis has been withdrawn completely.
+Most men lose their erection soon after sex so don’t wait too long to pull out the penis or there is a risk semen will spill out or the condom will slip off.

-It’s very rare for a condom to break if it has been put on and used correctly.
-But if a condom does split, break or slip off there are a few simple things you can do:
+It’s very rare for a condom to break when it is used properly but if it does split, break or something else goes wrong like the condom slips off, there are some simple things you can do:

 - withdraw the penis immediately

 - remove as much semen (cum) as you can

 - gently wash the outside of your genitals - avoid washing inside your vagina or anus (douching) as this can spread infection further or cause irritation